 And really, seeing how some uses of fossil fuels aren’t so easily jettisoned (like driving to work), and some are rather inconsequential and mostly token gestures (like fancy light bulbs), what could be more viable, and have wider ramifications, than getting rid of film and television?

 The amount of advertising and narcissism (not to mention gratuitous violence) that would be ripped from our lives would be enormous.
 Sure, climate change films can raise awareness, but films don’t have a monopoly on awareness raising.
+Ultimately, awareness is raised through collective action for social impact.

 Of course, documentaries are a very easy and rather effortless way to learn about climate change.
 But then again, is relying on entertainment for knowledge of the world a habit we should seek to cultivate?